lklyne/tanstack-zero/start-zero/.ai/zero-custom-mutators.md

 ---

-🎉 You’re all set!
+🎉 You're all set!
 Follow these steps sequentially, checking off each section as you confirm it works.
 Happy coding!